-So, you’ve stumbled upon this non-toxic bakeware guide to try to clean up your kitchen.
+So, you’ve stumbled upon this non-toxic bakeware guide to clean up your kitchen.
 Here’s why you made a smart move:

-Some safer “non-toxic” baking sheets aren’t as innocent as you think.
+Many of the so-called best non-toxic baking sheets aren’t as safe as you think.

-So, in this post, you’ll cut through the noise and uncover the truth.
+But in this post, you’ll cut through the noise and uncover the truth—

 First, you’ll discover the harmful materials you must avoid.
 This includes tricky colors and that misleading “safe” non-stick stuff.

-A list of the six safest bakeware materials and our top brand picks for each (#7 is a bonus).
+Then, the six best and safest bakeware materials with our top brand picks for each (#7 is a bonus).

 Jump to a Section